dbaldridge-lab/htcf/bashrc-howto.md

 This file will not be sourced for batch jobs submitted to SLURM using ```sbatch yourjobscript.sh```.

-If working locally, note that this file will also not be sourced when opening the Terminal app on MacOS, where the default shell is zsh.

-You are welcome to use any shell of your choice, however setup and troubleshooting of custom configurations are left up to the user.

 ## suggested .bashrc additions
 1. Copy what you find useful from the ### quoted text below ###
 2. open a terminal and connect to HTCF using ssh (review [these instructions](https://github.com/dbaldridge-lab/htcf/blob/main/htcf_access.md))